Racking and Bottling

 Next fill the empty secondary jug half way up with hot water, and measure just under 1/4 oz Star-san solution for your gallon jug.
 Please, don't guess on this measurement!
 Fill the jug up the rest of the way with hot water and let sit for 5 min. to let the kill everything.
 Meanwhile, get out your food grade hose and soak it for a bit in the mixing bowl with the cleaning solution.
 After the Star-san has been in the jug for ~5 minutes, pour the Star-san water from the jug into the second big mixing bowl, and move the hose into the Star-san to soak about 5 min.
-Don't leave the hose in the bowl too long or it will slimy.
+Don't leave the hose in the bowl too long or it will get slimy.
 When you pour out the star-san, do it slowly and don't let the solution-water "glug-glug" when you pour it out, or it will make very persistent bubbles.
 Save a little solution so that you can add some back into the jug to do a bubble swish-out if need be.
 Let the jugs drain upside down for a while to empty as much solution as possible.
-Your just-finished-cleaning dishwasher is a nice sterile place to drain a jug.
+If you must rinse (a soap-a-phobe) use boiled or bottled water to swish and rinse.
+Your "just-finished-cleaning" dishwasher is a nice (fairly) sterile place to drain a jug.
 Questions?
 Review Clean and Sterile here.

 If you don't have time or money to buy an auto siphon starter, or you are just getting started brewing, we are going to have to start a siphon the old fashioned way---by priming the hose.
 For anyone who has had to transfer gas out of a car tank, or water out of a fish tank, this should be pretty easy.
 If you have never done either before, you might need to get someone who owns fish to show you how.
 Before you try it with your precious brew, please try it with just plain water.
 You could try siphoning the Star San water in your bowl.
 It will really help to practice.
 Also, having a friend's extra hands for this process makes it much more fun.
 Here are the basics on priming a siphon according to Bodensatz Brewing